Tips for Breaking Free of Compulsive Smartphone and Internet Use

 Spending a lot of time connected to your phone only becomes a problem when it absorbs so much of your time it causes you to neglect your face-to-face relationships, your work, school, hobbies, or other important things in your life.
 If you find yourself ignoring friends over lunch to read Facebook updates or compulsively checking your phone in while driving or during school lectures, then it’s time to reassess your smartphone use and strike a healthier balance in your life.

-- Isolation from family and friends.
+Isolation from family and friends.
 Is your social life suffering because of all the time you spend on your phone or other device?
-If you’re in a meeting or chatting with friends, do you lose track of what’s being said because you’re checking messages or updates on your phone?
+If you’re in a meeting or chatting with friends, do you lose track of what’s being said because you’re checking your phone?
 Have friends and family expressed concern about the amount of time you spend on your phone?
 Do you feel like no one in your “real” life—even your spouse—understands you like your online friends?

-- Concealing your smartphone use.
-Do you sneak off to a quiet place to use your smartphone?
+Concealing your smartphone use.
+Do you sneak off to a quiet place to use your phone?
 Do you hide your smartphone use or lie to your boss and family about the amount of time you spend online?
 Do you get irritated or cranky if your online time is interrupted?

-- Have a fear of missing out.
+Having a fear of missing out.
 Do you hate to feel out of the loop or think you’re missing out on important news or information if you don’t check you phone regularly?
-Do you need to compulsively check social media because you’re anxious that others are having a better time, making more money, or leading a more exciting life than you?
+Do you need to compulsively check social media because you’re anxious that others are having a better time, or leading a more exciting life than you?
 Do you get up at night to check your phone?

-- Feeling of dread, anxiety or panic if you leave your smartphone at home, the battery runs down or the operating system crashes.
-Or you feel a phantom vibration—you feel your phone vibrating but when you check, there are no new messages or updates.
+Feeling of dread, anxiety, or panic if you leave your smartphone at home, the battery runs down or the operating system crashes.
+Or do you feel phantom vibrations—you think your phone has vibrated but when you check, there are no new messages or updates?

 Withdrawal symptoms from smartphone addiction